fharris/curiositymicroservice/automatic-deployment.md

 <img width="1001" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/82f9ba77-4d72-4d56-a7c7-8b44cb6c196f">

-Once logged in you should see Jenkins with 3 jobs configured.
-The job curiosity should have at least a failed build which was triggered when you tested the Gogs Webhook.
+Once logged in you should see Jenkins with 9 jobs configured.
+Three for each microservice.
+The 3 build jobs should have at least a failed build which was triggered when you tested the Gogs Webhook.
 The first run takes a few minutes.

 <img width="1428" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/2e32f272-bc5e-430e-8dbc-35c033ebf370">

 ![](RackMultipart20231003-1-aq9tt0_html_f3af156b977ab465.png)